HEALTH-COP Obesity Prevention

 The Healthy Eating Active Living TeleHealth Community of Practice (also called HEALTH-COP) was created to provide a virtual learning and quality improvement network as well as a peer support system for rural physicians working with children who are overweight or obese.

-According to 2011-2012 HHS data, 35.5% of children in large rural areas and 38.2% of children in small rural areas were overweight or obese, compared to 30.1% of urban children.
 HEALTH-COP was implemented in 7 rural clinics across varying parts of California, including its northern and southern borders, to prevent obesity and improve the health status among rural Californian children.

 Researchers studied the impact of HEALTH-COP in these rural healthcare settings through funding from the Agency for Healthcare Research and Quality (AHRQ).
 When the funding award ended, the program ended as well.